 Physical Education

 PE lessons are mostly led by professional sports coaches through Premier Sports.
 They work closely with our class teachers to ensure that our PE lessons are challenging, engaging, exciting and develop our children to be fit, healthy and enjoy a range of sports.
 In addition to our PE lessons, all pupils take part in a Daily Mile.
 Key Stage 2 pupils are also taught swimming throughout the academic year.
+We work closely with Michelle Rochester, a dance specialist, who also supports PSHE within our school by providing nurture groups.
+Additionally, children participate in forest school sessions throughout the school year.

 Why is PE important?

-We believe a high quality physical education inspires and motivates all pupils to excel in competitive sport and provide many opportunities for all pupils to become physically confident, thus supporting their health, fitness and mental wellbeing.
+We believe a high quality physical education inspires and motivates all pupils to excel in competitive sport and provides many opportunities for all pupils to become physically confident, thus supporting their health, fitness and mental wellbeing.

 The National curriculum for physical education aims to ensure that all pupils: